-Academic eligibility will be evaluated two weeks after a new marking period has started.
-Reports will be run on Monday if it is a school day (if not it will be run on the next available day).
+Academic eligibility will be evaluated two weeks after a new marking period has started and each week, thereafter.
+Reports will be run the first school day of each week.
 Students with one or more grades of "F" or two or more grades of "D" will be placed on academic probation for two weeks.
 During the two week probation period, students must attend four study hall sessions supported by NHS students and a faculty supervisor.
 Sessions will last from 2:45-3:30 pm.
 If a student does not fulfill the four session requirement, they will be ineligible to participate in athletic competitions the following week.

-At the end of the two week warning period, a student must increase all grades of "F" to "D" or better, if the student was given grading opportunities during that time frame.
+At the end of the two week probation period, a student must increase all grades of "F" to "D" or better, if the student was given grading opportunities during that time frame.
 If a student does not meet the required level of grade improvement, they will be ineligible to participate in athletic competitions for the next week, with their eligibility being re-evaluated the following Monday.
 Ineligible students will have to attend two study sessions during the week they are ineligible.
 Those who raise all grades of "F" to "D" will have to complete two more study hall sessions in the following week, but will be able to participate in athletic competitions until the next evaluation is completed.
 The following Monday students must have raised all but one of the grades of "D" to a "C" or better to remain eligible for the next week.
+Only one probation period per marking period.
+After a student comes off probation, if they have one or more grades of F or two or more grades of D, they will be academically ineligible one week and will attend two study sessions.
+Only one probation period per marking period.

 Students with two or more grades of "D" must increase all grades but one of "D" to a "C" during the two week probation period.
 These students must attend four study sessions in two weeks to be able to participate in games during the probation period.
 If, after the two week probation period, the student has raised all but one grade of "D" to a "C" or better they will remain eligible.
 If the student still has more than one "D", then he/she will not be eligible to compete in games the following week, with his/her eligibility being re-evaluated the following Monday.
 Ineligible students will have to attend two study sessions during the week they are ineligible.
-Students who fail a class in any quarter or semester including the 4th marking period or 2nd semester, will be ineligible for two weeks of their current or next sports season.
+Students who fail a class in any quarter of semester, including the 4th marking period or 2nd semester, will be ineligible for the first two weeks of competition (games) in the next marking period or semester of their current season or next sports season.